How to Get Paid.

 I remember when I first went out selling local marketing services and I couldn’t believe I kept getting paid by check.

-In 2018 it’s still the same!
+Even now in the 2020’s it’s still the same!
 Lots of paper checks.

 I actually like checks, there are no transaction fees and they can’t be charged back.

 But let’s cover some of the different formats so you can always get paid without a hitch:

 Accepting a check is easy, just have it written to your name.
 Or, if you created your DBA or LLC/Inc. you’d use your business name.